elswob/neo4j-build-pipeline/README.md

 cp .env.example .env
 ```

-If not using remote server, leave the server environment variable empty
+- If not using remote server, leave the server environment variable empty
+- Modify the paths

 ### Create source data